europeanplaice/field_accessor/README.md

 # field_accessor

-With this macro, a user can get a field of a struct by a `String` type variable.
+With this procedural macro, a user can get a field of a struct by a `String` type variable.
 This program is currently experimental and I haven't written test codes yet.

-## usage
+## Usage

 ```
 [dependencies]
 field_accessor = {git = "https://github.com/europeanplaice/field_accessor"}
 ```

-## example
+## Example
 ```rust
 use field_accessor::FieldAccessor;